Find out if you’re at risk for osteoporosis

 Measuring Your Bone Mineral Density

 One common test doctors use to determine bone density is a dual-energy X-ray absorptiometry scan — also called a DXA scan or DEXA scan.
-The result of a DXA scan is a T-score, which is an early predictor of fracture risk.
-Your doctor can give you a DXA scan, or may send you to a hospital or separate location to get one.
+The result of a DXA scan is a

-Along with a DXA scan, a doctor may use the fracture risk assessment tool (FRAX®).
+Along with a DXA scan, a doctor may use the Fracture Risk Assessment Tool (FRAX®).
 FRAX incorporates risk factors such as family history, fracture history and more.

 T-scores compare a woman’s BMD with the average BMD of young, healthy women.
 If you haven’t had a fracture, T-scores can tell you how much you are at risk — and prompt you to talk about osteoporosis treatment options with your doctor.